 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Building Biodiversity into the LDF Evidence 2009 Provides the Council's Local Plan (Core Strategy) with evidence in respect of biodiversity and geodiversity, identifying both opportunities and constraints across Herefordshire.
 This document provides useful information in respect of Hereford and the market towns only.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water There is a lack of information about rural areas which means it will be necessary to gather and assess existing biodiversity and geodiversity data, in order to ensure that the Holmer and Shelwick NDP can overcome any existing constraints and capitalise on opportunities to enhance habitats and their networks.
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water There is a lack of information about rural areas which means it will be necessary to gather and assess existing biodiversity and geodiversity data, in order to ensure that the Edwyn Ralph NDP can overcome any existing constraints and capitalise on opportunities to enhance habitats and their networks.
 Herefordshire Green Infrastructure Strategy Evidence 2010 Develops a framework of natural and culturally important features and functions so that planning for a sustainable future is at the heart of planning within Herefordshire.
 Establishes policies and principles for the protection and enhancement of those features and functions that contributes to the environment of Herefordshire across a range of scales.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The study provides evidence that could be taken into account when preparing policies for the Holmer and Shelwick NDP.
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The study provides evidence that could be taken into account when preparing policies for the Edwyn Ralph NDP.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Renewable Energy Study Evidence 2010 Assesses the energy demand within Herefordshire and the ability for the county to accommodate renewable and low carbon energy technologies.
 The total energy demand excluding transport for Herefordshire, at that point in time, was calculated as being: • Electrical: 731 GWh/yr • Heat: 1,810 GWh/yr • Total: 2,541 GWh/yr There is scope for all types of renewable energy production.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The study provides evidence that could be taken into account when preparing policies for the Holmer and Shelwick NDP.
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The study provides evidence that could be taken into account when preparing policies for the Edwyn Ralph NDP.

-ans and ogrammes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Pla refordshire aying Pitch sessment Evidence 2012 Produces a strategic framework, audit and assessment and needs analysis of outdoor sports pitches and facilities for Herefordshire.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Playing Pitch Assessment Evidence 2012 Produces a strategic framework, audit and assessment and needs analysis of outdoor sports pitches and facilities for Herefordshire.
 The document arises as a result of a recommendation in the Herefordshire and Worcestershire Sports Facilities Framework to develop local standards for playing fields and sports pitches throughout Herefordshire.
 The study updates components of the Herefordshire and Worcestershire Sports Facilities Framework 2010 such as updating population forecasts, setting local standards for synthetic turf pitches and grass playing fields within Herefordshire.
 It identifies any current gaps in provision, and looks forward to 2031 to assess what facilities are likely to be required by that date.
-The study reveals that Holmer and Shelwick has a total of 3.28ha of community/non community use pitches.
-2.31ha of area is secured and open for community use (PP161 - Holmer Sports Ground) Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Holmer and Shelwick NDP.
-Additional local evidence may be required to identify if there is a need for any secured playing pitch facilities within the Group Parish.
-This d ocument is cor yright of Here fordshire Council.
-Please contact the Neighbourhood Planning team if you wish to reuse it in whole or part.
+There are no playing pitches within Edwyn Ralph, Thornbury Group.
+Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Edwyn Ralph NDP.
+Additional local evidence may be required to identify if there is a need for any secured playing pitch facilities within the Parish.